 How to Migrate to a New Hosting Provider?

-Ideally you should look for a local web hosting service provider or at least those operate in the same time zone as yours.
-For instance, find the best web hosts for Singapore if you are based in Malaysia, Indonesia, Philippines, Singapore or anywhere else in the GMT +8 time zone.
+Ideally, you should look for a local web hosting service provider or at least those that operate in the same time zone as yours.
+For instance, find the best web hosts for Singapore if you are based in Malaysia, Indonesia, the Philippines, Singapore, or anywhere else in the GMT +8 time zone.
 This is important because you won’t have to wait longer for support.

 There are some steps that one should follow in order to ensure that the process goes smoothly.